 Fred retired from IBM after 31 years, then ran a small Internet-based business from home from 2003-2015: "Bracksco Wine Nook, featuring VintageView Wine Racks and Personalized Wine Accessories."
 He now offers his services as an Audio Describer and VoiceOver Artist.

 In February 2011, Kathy, along with her Seeing Eye dog Wilda, retired from her job as Director of the Client Assistance Program for the State of NC.
 In January 2020 she received her eighth dog, KOINU (which means puppy in Japanese), a very small black lab who is doing great!
 Son Dan married (nurse practitioner) Reneé Denbow in March 2014.
 They "gave" us three grandchildren: Blakely, Hayden, and Ariella.
 At the start of 2019, Dan took a new job with Intuitive Surgical (which makes the da Vinci Surgical Robotic System) and now lives in the Atlanta area.
 Daughter Michelle is a nurse in the (cardiac) Cath Lab at Rex hospital, following five years at Durham Regional Hospital.

 We moved into our custom designed new home in 2001.
-We have also owned a condo on the Intracoastal Waterway in Belhaven, NC, since 2007; but it is now for sale, as we want to do more traveling elsewhere (like Atlanta!).
+We also owned a condo on the Intracoastal Waterway in Belhaven, NC, from 2007-2020; but we sold it as we want to do more traveling elsewhere (like Atlanta!) if this Coronavirus thing ever ends...

 |My Facebook Page|